Wealthsimple review – Is it the best choice for investors in the UK?

 How does Wealthsimple work?

-Wealthsimple has no minimum investment amount and its low fee strategy will prove attractive to a range of investors which we discuss later.
+Wealthsimple has no minimum investment amount (unlike most of its competitors) and its low fee strategy will prove attractive to a range of investors which we discuss later.

 What is the Wealthsimple sign up process?